uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Fortunately, *every* regular expression can be converted to an FSA.
 We won't look at the process here, but both Exorciser and JFLAP can do it for you anyway (see the activities below).

-This is also built into most programming languages.
+Converting a regex to an FSA also built into most programming languages.
 Programmers usually use regular expressions by calling functions or methods that are passed the regex and the string to be searched.
-But behind the scenes, the regular expression is converted to a finite state automaton, and then the job of checking your regular expression is very easy.
+Behind the scenes, the regular expression is converted to a finite state automaton, and then the job of checking your regular expression is very easy.

-### Activity: designing regular expressions

-{panel type="teacher-note" summary=""}

-This activity almost has enough depth for the 3.44 standard, although it may be difficult to use it for excellence.
-It covers material for an example for the 3.44 standard through the following components:

-- Key problem: matching input text
-- Practical application: compilers, web site input fields
-- Algorithm/technique: regular expressions
-- Evaluation: this is required for excellence, and it's hard to see how to do a reasonable evaluation; however, an in-depth reflection on the  design may be suitable if done well
-- Personalised student examples: choice of regular expression to use as an example

-{panel end}
+{panel type="project" summary="Designing regular expressions"}

 Here are some ideas for regular expressions for you to try to create.
 You can check them using [Rubular](http://rubular.com/) as we did earlier, but you'll need to make up your own text to check.
 When testing your expressions, make sure that they not only accept correct strings, but reject ones that don't match, even if there's just one character missing.